Rockwell Collins designs, produces and supports communications and aviation systems for commercial and military customers

 Product category sales are delineated based upon the difference in the underlying customer base, size of aircraft and markets served.

 Air transport aviation electronics include avionics, cabin systems and flight control systems for large commercial transport aircraft platforms.
 Rockwell Collins designs these items as sub-systems and works with OEMs to integrate with other suppliers' products into the flight deck and broader aircraft systems.
-The company's products offered for OEM applications in the air transport category are marketed directly to aircraft OEMs and airline operators, while Rockwell Collins' products offered for aftermarket applications are primarily marketed to the airline operators.
+Rockwell Collins' products offered for OEM applications in the air transport category are marketed directly to aircraft OEMs and airline operators, while our products offered for aftermarket applications are primarily marketed to the airline operators.

 Financial results for Rockwell Collins' Commercial Systems segment were as follows: